meilisearch/documentation/learn/core_concepts/indexes.md

 ### Displayed and searchable attributes

 By default, every document field is searchable and returned on search queries.

-Fields can have either or both or none of the following properties:

-- **Searchable**: Field attributes searched for matching query words.
-Meilisearch also uses the content of searchable fields to assess the relevancy of a document
-- **Displayed**: Field attributes returned upon search

 You can update these field attributes using the [update settings endpoint](/reference/api/settings.md#update-settings), or the respective update endpoints for [displayed attributes](/reference/api/displayed_attributes.md#update-displayed-attributes), and [searchable attributes](/reference/api/searchable_attributes.md#update-searchable-attributes).